urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/6-pokes.md

 `%pokeit` has received positive `%poke-ack`s, which means both pokes succeeded.
-It could tell they were increments because the `%poke-ack`s came back on the `/inc` path we specified.
+It could tell they were increments because the `%poke-ack`s came back on the `/inc` wire we specified.
 We can check the state of `%pokeme` to confirm:

 ```
 >   2